JANIW18/RedEyeGuard/README.md

 Advanced Training Mode

-RedEye Guard AI Pro supports external model training for improved detection accuracy.
+RedEye Guard supports external model training for improved detection accuracy.

 In advanced mode:

-Python scripts are used to process phishing datasets Model weights are updated based on labeled training data Detection accuracy improves through iterative learning Trained outputs can be reintegrated into the extension Supported Environments
+Python scripts are used to process phishing datasets Model parameters are updated based on labeled training data Detection accuracy improves through iterative learning Trained outputs can be reintegrated into the extension Supported Environments
 Windows (Python 3.8+)
-Linux (Ubuntu/Debian-based distributions recommended) System Architecture
+Linux (Ubuntu/Debian-based distributions recommended) MacOs

+System Architecture

-The extension uses a layered detection approach:
+The extension uses a machine learning pipeline based detection flow:

 URL Feature Extraction Layer
-Heuristic Rule Engine
-Adaptive Machine Learning Model
+Machine Learning Prediction Engine
-Threat Pattern Matching System
+Threat Pattern Analysis Layer
-Final Risk Scoring Engine
+Risk Scoring System

 The final output is a normalized risk score between 0 and 1, representing the probability of malicious activity.

 Notes

-This project is intended for cybersecurity research, educational purposes, and experimental AI development.
-It demonstrates how browser-based extensions can integrate lightweight machine learning models for real-time threat detection.
+This project is intended for cybersecurity research, educational purposes, and experimental machine learning development.
+It demonstrates how browser-based extensions can integrate lightweight machine learning models for real-time phishing detection.